Trump questions 3-D gun sales allowed by his administration

 NRA officials were not available for comment.

-Gun control proponents are concerned the weapons made from 3-D printers as untraceable, undetectable “ghost” firearms that pose a threat to global security.
+Gun control proponents are concerned the weapons made from 3-D printers are untraceable, undetectable “ghost” firearms that pose a threat to global security.
 Some gun rights groups say the technology is expensive, the guns are unreliable and the threat is being overblown.

 The legal wrangling is the latest fight over gun rights in the United States, where a series of mass shootings in recent years has re-ignited the long-simmering debate over access to firearms.